chenxingqiang/secret-learn/doc/modules/feature_extraction.rst

 feature vectors with a fixed size rather than the raw text documents with variable length.

-In order to address this, jax-sklearn provides utilities for the most common ways to extract numerical features from text content, namely:
+In order to address this, secret-learn provides utilities for the most common ways to extract numerical features from text content, namely:

 - **tokenizing** strings and giving an integer id for each possible token,